eteubert/archivist-custom-archive-templates/readme.txt

 - `%DATE|...%` - The post date with custom format.
 Example: `%DATE|Y/m/d%`
 - `%POST_THUMBNAIL|...x...%` - The post thumbnail with certain dimensions.
 Example: `%POST_THUMBNAIL|75x75%`
 - `%COMMENTS%` - The post comment count.

+Are you feeling bold?
+Is filtering by category or archive not satisfying you?
+Read on, I've got a challenge for you.
+WordPress uses a certain query syntax to define the so called loop which is used to display the archive.
+You can find the complete documentation at http://codex.wordpress.org/Class_Reference/WP_Query and you can take advantage of every single parameter or combination of parameters listed there.
+Some examples:

+	[podcast-archive-page query="year=1984&author_name=gorwell"]

+Lists all entries from the year `1984` by the author with `user_nicename` `gorwell`.

+	[podcast-archive-page query="tag=straw+mask&post_status=private&orderby=comment_count&order=DESC"]

+Losts all entries marked with post status `private` which are tagged with both `straw` and `mask`, ordered by the amount of comments in a descending order.

 == Installation ==